SharpFreek/GoldJuce/README.md

 🗺️ Locations Folder Holds Individual GoldJuce Mine Claims Folders

-⛏️ Claim Folders is Inside "Location" Folder - Has All Individual Claims Seperated Into Folders
+⛏️ "Claims" are Inside "Mine" Folder - Has All Individual Claims Seperated Into Pages.

 💾 CSS Folder Holds Styling Sheets For Each Page